-- Review Table 1: Roadmap to Integrated Care.
-You should be receiving care that addresses both physical and behavioral health needs.
-Read through the patient perspective on the eight elements. - Talk to your primary care provider or other care team members about any concerns including feeling low or depressed, feeling anxious, concerns about drinking or drug use, or any other concerns about behavioral health. - Ask to see your care plan if you would like. - Talk to your providers about your concerns with accessing the type of care that you need. - Track progress on treatment for behavioral health diagnosis in the same way that you would track something like blood pressure. - Ask your care team about the reasons or evidence for the types of treatments that you receive. - Give your feedback about your experience at the practice.
+- Talk to your primary care provider and other care team members about any concerns that you have reguarding your pain or other issues including feeling low or depressed, feeling anxious, concerns about drinking or drug use. - Ask to see your care plan if you would like. - Talk to your providers about your concerns with accessing the type of care that you need. - Track progress on treatment for chronic pain in the same way that you would track something like blood pressure. - Ask your care team about the reasons or evidence for the types of treatments that you receive. - Give your feedback about your experience at the practice.

-Primary Care Practices and Systems (including Primary Care and Behavioral Health Care Providers) Review Table 1: Roadmap to Integrated Care.
-The following list includes key action items from the Roadmap.
+Primary Care Practices and Systems (including Primary Care and Behavioral Health Care Providers)

-- Clearly define roles for integrated care team members, including primary care and behavioral health clinicians and staff. - Structure typical practice activities to facilitate involvement by all members of the integrated care team (e.g., team meetings, daily huddles, pre-visit planning, quality improvement meetings). - Facilitate patient access to behavioral health and primary care services on the same day as much as feasible. - At a minimum, ensure that for each patient with an identified behavioral health need, a plan is developed on the same day that includes continuous patient engagement in ways that are convenient for patients, in person or by phone or videoconferencing. - Ensure that the integrated care team has access to actionable medical and behavioral health information via a shared care plan at the point of care. - Ensure that clinicians work together via regularly scheduled consultation and coordination to jointly address the patient's shared care plan. - Facilitate access to psychiatric consultation services in a systematic manner to assist the care team in developing a treatment plan and adjusting treatments for patients who are not improving as expected under their current plan. - Coordinate specialty behavioral health services for patients with more severe or complex symptoms and diagnoses. - Proactively identify and stratify patients for targeted conditions. - Use systematic clinical protocols based on screening results and other patient data, like ER use, that help to characterize patient risk and complexity of needs.
+- Clearly define roles for integrated care team members, including primary care and behavioral health clinicians and staff. - Structure typical practice activities to facilitate involvement by all members of the integrated care team (e.g., team meetings, daily huddles, pre-visit planning, quality improvement meetings). - Facilitate patient access to behavioral health and primary care services on the same day as much as feasible. - At a minimum, ensure that for each patient with an identified behavioral health need, a plan is developed on the same day that includes continuous patient engagement in ways that are convenient for patients, in person or by phone or videoconferencing. - Ensure that the integrated care team has access to actionable medical and behavioral health information via a shared care plan at the point of care. - Ensure that clinicians work together via regularly scheduled consultation and coordination to jointly address the patient's shared care plan. - Facilitate access to psychiatric consultation services in a systematic manner to assist the care team in developing a treatment plan and adjusting treatments for patients who are not improving as expected under their current plan. - Coordinate specialty behavioral health services for patients with more severe or complex symptoms and diagnoses. - Proactively identify and stratify patients for targeted conditions. - Use systematic clinical protocols based on screening results and other patient data, like ER use, that help to characterize patient risk and complexity of needs. - Track patients with target conditions to make sure patient is engaged and treated-totarget/remission and have a proactive follow-up plan to assess improvement and adapt treatment accordingly. - Use age-appropriate measurement-based interventions for physical and behavioral health interventions that are adapted to the specific needs of the practice setting. - Use behavioral health symptom rating scales in a systematic and quantifiable way to determine whether patients are improving. - Include appropriate self-management support in care.

-- Track patients with target conditions to make sure patient is engaged and treated-totarget/remission and have a proactive follow-up plan to assess improvement and adapt treatment accordingly. - Use age-appropriate measurement-based interventions for physical and behavioral health interventions that are adapted to the specific needs of the practice setting. - Use behavioral health symptom rating scales in a systematic and quantifiable way to determine whether patients are improving. - Include appropriate self-management support in care. - Use patient goals to inform the care plan. - Communicate effectively with the patient about treatment options and include patient goals, perspectives, and informed treatment decisions into treatment plans. - Track system-level data regarding access to behavioral care, the patients' experience, and patient outcomes.
+- Use patient goals to inform the care plan. - Communicate effectively with the patient about treatment options and include patient goals, perspectives, and informed treatment decisions into treatment plans. - Track system-level data regarding access to behavioral care, the patients' experience, and patient outcomes.
 If system goals are not met, use quality improvement efforts to achieve patient access goals and outcome standards.